Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### What options do I have if I'm not happy?
-This is still beta status, so please bear with us.
-If you experience issues, please contact us and let us know.
+If you experience issues, please contact us and let us know what issues you're encountering.
 We are approachable and can discuss whatever is bugging you and see how we can find a solution.

 <br/>